The 6-strand braid group is CAT(0): Proof of the main theorem

+\begin{ex}[Vertices failing modularity with respect to $NCP_5$] Figure~\ref{fig_modularity_nc} pictures the partition $\{\{1,2,3,4\},\{5\}\}$ in $NCP_5$, with a pair of neighbours given by the partitions $\{\{1,2\},\{3,4\},\{5\}\}$ and $\{\{2,3\},\{1,4\},\{5\}\}$.
+These neighbours fail modularity with respect to $NCP_5$ as defined in Definition~\ref{dfn: failing}.
+More explicitly this means the following: recall that the lattice of non-crossing partitions can be linearly embedded into a linear lattice $S(V)$.
+The partitions $\{\{1,2\},\{3,4\},\{5\}\}$ and $\{\{2,3\},\{1,4\},\{5\}\}$ then represent linear subspaces of the underlying vector space $V$.
+Their common span in the linear lattice is a linear subspace which cannot be represented (under our fixed embedding $NCP_n \to S(V)$) by a non-crossing partition.

-The same turning vertex with crossing neighbours that fail modularity is illustrated in Figure~\ref{fig_modularity} where we also show how these vertices fit into the diagonal link of the crossing partition complex. \end{ex}
+The same vertex with crossing neighbours that fail modularity is illustrated in Figure~\ref{fig_modularity} where we also show how these vertices fit into the diagonal link of the partition complex.
+Pictured are three apartments $A_1, A_2$ and $A_3$ of $B$.
+The apartments $A_1$ and $A_2$ are contained in $X$ and intersect in the gray-shaded region.
+The geodesic in $X$ connecting $u$ and $w$ runs via $v$.
+The apartment $A_3$ (which does not lie in $X$) contains $u,v$ and $w$ and of course also the (now shorter) geodesic in the diagonal link of the partition complex connecting $u$ and $w$.
+The intersection $A_1\cap A_3$ is shown in blue while the yellow area highlights $A_2\cap A_3$. \end{ex}

-\begin{dfn}[Dominant vertex] A vertex $v$ of a face $F$ of $X$ is called \emph{dominant} \iff every apartment $A$ in $B$, with $v \in A \subseteq X$, contains $F$. \end{dfn}
+\begin{dfn}[Dominant vertex] A vertex $v$ of a face $F$ of $X$ is called \emph{dominant} \iff every apartment $A$ in $X$, with $v \in A$, contains $F$. \end{dfn}

-The following lemma will be accompanied by figures illustrating the subcases, in which the turning face is an edge, and giving examples of adjacent vertices failing modularity.
+The following lemma will be accompanied by figures illustrating the cases and subcases.
+In each case we look at a turning face which can either be one of the two edges illustrated, or a single vertex.
+Next to each turning edge (subcases (b) and (c)) we depict a pair of adjacent vertices that fail modularity.
+For the turning vertices (subcases (a)) at least one of the examples next to subcases (b) and (c) gives a pair of adjacent vertices which fail modularity.